Benefits

 June 18, 2024

 In response to the persistent rise in healthcare costs, business owners are increasingly turning to consumer-driven health plans (CDHPs) as a viable solution.
 These plans offer a range of models designed to empower employees by providing them with greater control over their healthcare spending.
 Typically, consumer-driven health plans encompass Health Reimbursement Arrangements (HRAs), Flexible Spending Accounts (FSAs), and Health Savings Accounts (HSAs).
-Each of these components serves to facilitate more efficient healthcare expenditure management, ultimately benefitting both employers and employees.
+Each of these components serves to facilitate more efficient healthcare expenditure management, ultimately benefiting both employers and employees.

 This article provides a complete outline about the similarities and differences between HRAs, FSAs and HSAs so that you can make an inform and thoughtful decision when it comes to choosing the right CDHP for your business and ultimately, your people.

 Due to their tax-favored status, HSAs have strict rules regarding eligibility and contributions.
-In order to make or receive HSA contributions, individuals must meet the following qualifications:
+In order to make or receive HSA contributions, individuals must meet the following qualifications.

 • Be covered by a high deductible health plan (HDHP)

-• Not have any other health coverage (with some exceptions)
+• Not have any other type of health coverage (with some exceptions)

 • Not be claimed as a dependent on another person’s tax return